PLAY HARD.

 Julie Bacon

-Northeast grit meets Sierra spiritJulie Bacon is a master of sandbagging and a seasoned Account Manager based in Truckee, CA. Known for convincing friends to say “yes” to epic outdoor adventures, she balances client relationships at Bonfire with over 10 years of marketing expertise and the entrepreneurial chops gained from founding her own business, Hot Skillet Media.
+Northeast grit meets Sierra spiritJulie Bacon is a master of sandbagging and a seasoned Marketing Manager based in Truckee, CA. Known for convincing friends to say “yes” to epic outdoor adventures, she balances client relationships at Bonfire with over 10 years of marketing expertise and the entrepreneurial chops gained from founding her own business, Hot Skillet Media.
 When she’s not wrangling campaigns, you’ll hear Julie howling with excitement before you see her, out mountain biking, snowboarding, or plunging into Donner Lake—even if it means breaking through ice.
 Hailing from Maine but with roots in Asheville’s Blue Ridge Mountains, she thrives on the wild beauty of the Sierra, fueled by a love for good music, adventure, and a commitment to delivering seamless, high-impact results for her team.

 -